bosonprotocol/community/jobs/inf-engineer.md

 ## Role Summary

 We are looking for a fast paced, level headed, proactive DevOps engineer with minimum 2 years of experience to join our growing team.
 The ideal candidate has in-depth knowledge of the blockchain industry, is in sync with state of the art DevOps best practices and will play a key role in the delivery of CI/CD pipelines, developer tooling and production deployments.
-The initial engagement is for Q4 2020 but may be extended to a long term position.

 ## What you will do: